andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

         can then access them on your virtual machine and do what you want with them.

-        However, if you want to keep your files up to date, you’ll have to do this manually.
+        However, if you want to keep your files up to date, you'll have to do this manually.

-    -   If you are using version control like *git*, but you aren’t hosting it on a server (and why not? you can even [host a repo server locally on your own machine](https://github.com/sitaramc/gitolite).), see if you can use a local folder as a repository source.
+    -   If you are using version control like *git*, but you aren't hosting it on a server (and why not? you can even [host a repo server locally on your own machine](https://github.com/sitaramc/gitolite).), see if you can use a local folder as a repository source.